nazifekirca/nazifekirca.github.io/_posts/2022-01-16-Intro-to-bash.md

 ## Bash Scripts

+### General structure

 A bash script usually begins with

 - `#!/usr/bash` is called ***shebang*** and tells the interpreter that this is a bash script
 - `which bash` can be used to *check where bash is*